 Who is on the EFI Board of Directors?

 The EFI Board of Directors has 62 voting members representing both the public and private sectors.
-Members include elected officials such as Governor Rick Scott, Attorney General Pam Bondi, Chief Financial Officer Jimmy Patronis, Commissioner of Agriculture Adam Putnam, lawmakers, individuals appointed by the Governor, Legislative leadership, and corporate sponsors.
+Members include elected officials such as Governor Ron DeSantis, Attorney General Pam Bondi, Chief Financial Officer Jimmy Patronis, Commissioner of Agriculture Adam Putnam, lawmakers, individuals appointed by the Governor, Legislative leadership, and corporate sponsors.
 Florida Statute (288.901, F.S.) states there shall be 14 appointed members of the EFI Board (6 appointed by the Governor, 4 from the House of Representatives and 4 from the Senate).
 All appointed members are subject to Senate approval.

 Why does EFI have paid investors on its Board of Directors?